jameshegarty/rigel/README.md

 `size` is the size of the FIFO (# of entries).
 Native FIFO hardware on the Zynq platform supports either 128, 512, 1024, or 2048 entries, so it is probably a good idea to choose one of those sizes.
 128 entries will be implemented in slices, >128 is implemented with BRAMs.

 `nostall` disables the upstream stall signal as a performance optimization.
-If you FPGA clock period is limited by the length of the stall lines (which is pretty common), this will remove the stall lines, which can significantly improve the clock.
+If your FPGA clock period is limited by the length of the stall lines (which is pretty common), this will remove the stall lines, which can significantly improve the clock.
 This is only valid if you know that the FIFO is sufficiently sized to never need to stall.
+If `nostall=true` and the FIFO fills with data, the board will deadlock!

 `W`, `H`, `T` are used to calculate the number of input items the FIFO expects to see total.
 Then the Verilog simulator uses this to print out usage statistics at the end of the frame (specifically, max fifo size seen).
 This debug information is optional.
 TODO: could probably simplify this.